 If decided to automatically reinvest the profits from your previous investments, you can make a tax deduction from the reinvested dividends.
 You will pay for the profit from the dividends got for the first time, and the subsequent investment of these funds should be indicated in the tax return as an expense on the down payment.
 This will help will aid you not to do a twice payment for the profit twice for the profit.
 Save all reports on your dividends and reinvestments and leave them at least until the end of the tax period.

 Mutual investment funds

 Professional capital management attracts a lot of investors in mutual funds.
 These funds also provide, as a rule, the diversification of your investments.
 Do not forget also that investments in common funds are often taxed.
 There are specific taxes that apply to investing in mutual funds.

 You must independently monitor the distribution taxed, because mutual funds pay taxes on their own behalf, and you are responsible for your tax obligations separately.
 Mutual fund management must provide you with a form 1099-DIV.
 There are all deductions from the fund.

-In the case of dividends, only certain securities, such as municipal bond funds, are not subject to taxation due to your payment from a mutual fund.
-Even in this case, you may not be exempt from federal tax and tax on personal income.
+In event you getting the dividends, only certain securities, such as municipal bond funds, are not subject to taxation due to your payment from a mutual fund.
+Even this happen, you may not be exempt from federal tax and tax on personal income.

 In most other cases, the tax rate can be up to 15% of the profit, from which the capital management expenses of the fund are deducted.
 Also, in case of reinvesting your dividends into a mutual fund, the tax will not be canceled.
 Always find out before investing about dividend payout conditions to minimize investment taxes.